I'm a provider

 Please wait while you are redirected.

-Photodynamic therapy is a treatment modality designed to selectively occlude ocular choroidal neovascular tissue.
+Photodynamic therapy (PDT) is a treatment modality designed to selectively occlude ocular choroidal neovascular tissue.
 The therapy is a 2-step process, consisting initially of an injection of the photosensitizer verteporfin, followed 15 minutes later by laser treatment to the targeted sites of neovascularization in the retina.
 The laser treatment selectively damages the vascular endothelium.
-Patients may be re-treated if leakage from choroidal neovascularization persists.
+Patients may be re-treated if leakage from choroidal neovascularization (CNV) persists.

 Age-Related Macular Degeneration

-Age-related macular degeneration (ARMD) is a painless, insidious process.
+Age-related macular degeneration (AMD) is a painless, insidious process.
 In its earliest stages, it is characterized by minimal visual impairment and the presence of large drusen and other pigmentary abnormalities on ophthalmoscopic examination.
-As ARMD progresses, two (2) distinctively different forms of degeneration may be observed.
+As AMD progresses, two (2) distinctively different forms of degeneration may be observed.
 The first, called the atrophic or areolar or dry form, evolves slowly.
-Atrophic ARMD is the most common form of degeneration and is often a precursor of the second form, the more devastating exudative neovascular form, also referred to as disciform or wet degeneration.
+Atrophic AMD is the most common form of degeneration and is often a precursor of the second form, the more devastating exudative neovascular form, also referred to as disciform or wet degeneration.
 The wet form is distinguished from the atrophic form by serous or hemorrhagic detachment of the retinal pigment epithelium and the development of choroidal neovascularization (CNV), sometimes called neovascular membranes.
 Risk of developing severe irreversible loss of vision is greatly increased by the presence of CNV.
 The pattern of CNV, as revealed by fluorescein or indocyanine angiography, is further categorized as classic or occult.
 For example, classic CNV appears as an initial lacy pattern of hyperfluorescence followed by more irregular patterns as the dye leaks into the subretinal space.
-Occult CNV lacks the characteristic angiographic pattern, either due to the opacity of coexisting subretinal hemorrhage or, especially in CNV associated with ARMD, by a tendency for epithelial cells to proliferate and partially or completely surround the new vessels.
-Interestingly, lesions consisting only of classic CNV carry a worse visual prognosis than those made up of only occult CNV, suggesting that the proliferative response that obscures new vessels may also favorably alter the clinical course of ARMD.
+Occult CNV lacks the characteristic angiographic pattern, either due to the opacity of coexisting subretinal hemorrhage or, especially in CNV associated with AMD, by a tendency for epithelial cells to proliferate and partially or completely surround the new vessels.
+Interestingly, lesions consisting only of classic CNV carry a worse visual prognosis than those made up of only occult CNV, suggesting that the proliferative response that obscures new vessels may also favorably alter the clinical course of AMD.

 Polypoidal Choroidal Vasculopathy